 The serial data word has 16 bits, MSB input first.
 After 16 data bits have been clocked into the shift register, STRn must be taken high to latch the data into the selected register.
-When this occurs, the internal control circuits act on the new configuration and control data, and the diagnostic registers are reset.
+When this occurs, the internal control circuits act on the new configuration and

-Table 2: Serial Register Definition
+Table 2.
+Serial Register Definition